Transpotation

 The souvenir shop sells not just souvenirs, but also a variety of items like sunscreen, sandals, and even bread.If you’re heading to a remote island like Iriomote, keep in mind that some items may not be available once you arrive.
 It’s a good idea to stock up on anything you might need before you go.
 Sunscreen, in particular, is a must-have!

-Motion sickness medicine is available at a shop called “Sagaribana” and at pharmacies.
+Motion sickness medicine is available at a shop called Sagaribana, located inside the Ishigaki Port Ferry Terminal.

 Mariya Shake